jpsdr/HDRTools/HDRTools - ReadMe.txt

 (things like white color T°, etc...).
 So, the more appropriate color space closest to the "original" light information seems the XYZ color space.

+In the Document directory i've put a pdf file describing how things work, with detailled explainations and formula.

+Note about HDR HLG :
+For speed-up :
+8 bits input use 3D lookup (startup is slow).
+10 and 12 bits use 2D lookup (startup is slow).
+So general tip use : If your source filter provide 16 bits data, but your input data are 10 or 12 bits, adding ConvertBits(10) (or ConvertBit(12)) will speed-up things.
+If you can configure the source filter to directly provide 10 or 12 bit data, it will be even better.

 Functions inside this plugin :